 - A number of sites across the five boroughs are now offering walk-up appointments.
 You can see these here.

-- New York State operates vaccination centers across the City, including those at Javits Center and Aqueduct Racetrack.
+- New York State operates vaccination centers across the City, including those at Aqueduct Racetrack in Queens and Medgar Evers College in Brooklyn.
 Book appointments here.

 - See other appointments nationwide with the CDC’s vaccine-finder tool.